dxw/contracts/agreements/govsite.md

 3. ### The service

-    1.  dxw will provide the following as part of this contract:

-        1. A working WordPress installation with a set of features as advertised on our website
+    1. As part of this contract, dxw will provide a working WordPress installation with a set of features as advertised on our website at www.govsite.com.
-        2. A support helpdesk;
-        3. Backups and backup restoration;
-        4. Availability monitoring and response;
-        5. Monitoring of logs for issues of concern;
-        6. Operating system and infrastructure upgrades and maintenance;
-        7. Installation of WordPress core and plugin upgrades;
-        8. Assistance and advice on the usage of WordPress's administration area.

-    2. Unless otherwise agreed in writing, dxw will not, under this contract, provide any service not specified in clause 3.1.
+    2. Unless otherwise agreed in writing, dxw will not, under this contract, provide any service not advertised at www.govsite.com.

     3. GovSite must only be used in accordance with its Acceptable Usage Policy, which forms part of this agreement.